sahilchalke0001/plant/README.md

 6. **Endpoint Access:** The model is accessible through REST API endpoints for predictions.

 ---
-### 🚀Now you can use the model as Api because it is hosted on the Azure cloud and get the predictions!!!Vedio given down bellow...
+### 🚀Now you can use the model as Api because it is hosted on the Azure cloud and get the predictions!!!Vidieo given down below...

 https://github.com/user-attachments/assets/d51f94fa-f738-45c1-a035-ac203a71dff7